ampl/mp/doc/rst/solution-check.rst

 "Idealistic" solution check
 ******************************

-In this mode, expressions are recomputed.
+In this mode, non-linear expressions are recomputed and compared to solver values.
+The recomputation is performed similar to how AMPL does it when asked to display objective value or constraint body / slack.
+Thus, "idealistic" violations mean objective and constraint expressions reported in AMPL may be different from the solver.
+While the major type of checking should be the "realistic" mode, the "idealistic" mode warns about (significant) differences when expressions are recomputed from scratch.
 Consider the following example.

 .. code-block:: ampl